Date - 25 July 2019

 “The School of Distance Education referred several children for the clinic and they were assessed by UQ Speech Pathologists via telehealth.
 A total of seven primary school children from the Charleville district benefited from attending.

-“The clinic was held at USQ where clinical educators and speech pathology students provided individual treatment strategies for each child as well as group therapy sessions.
+“The clinic was held at UniSQ where clinical educators and speech pathology students provided individual treatment strategies for each child as well as group therapy sessions.
 Psychology students observed the clinic as part of their placement opportunity.

 “The treatment strategies are many and varied but include children gaining understanding in sound sequencing, use of short and long vowels, consonant clusters plus reading and writing skills.